DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

        - specific protective measures that are expected of custodians, and compliance requirements.
        - Data owners are tasked with making decisions about data, such as who receives access to it and how it is used.
        - The data owner has ultimate responsibility for data belonging to an organization and is typically the CEO, president, or another senior employee
        - Data owners are more likely to ask that those responsible for control selection identify a standard to use if they are not also acting as business owners.
+       - They are responsible for classifying the data that they own as well as assisting with or advising the system owners on security requirements and control selection
-       - The data owner is the person responsible for classifying data.
+       - The data owner is the person responsible for classifying data, selecting the required controls for each classification, and selecting baseline security standards for the organization.
-       - A data controller decides what data to process and directs the data processor to process the data.
+       - data owner is the person respsonible for classifying, categorizing, and permitting access to the data; the data owner is the person who is best familiar with the importance of the data to the business
    - 🔴**System owner**: controls the computer storing the data; usually includes software and hardware configurations and support services (e.g. cloud implementation)
-    - data owner is the person respsonible for classifying, categorizing, and permitting access to the data; the data owner is the person who is best familiar with the importance of the data to the business
     - system owners are responsible for the systems that process the data
     - system owner is responsible for system operation and maintenance, and associated updating/patching as well as related procurement activities
     - system ownership is an important part of making sure baselines are implemented and maintained
-  - 🔴**Data Subject**: the person who the information is about.
+    - Typically, system owners, such as a department head, delegate authority to system administrators/custodians
   - 🔴**Data controller**: decide what data to process and how to process it
     - the data controller is the person or entity that controls the processing of the data - deciding what data to process, why this data should be processed, and how it is processed
     - e.g. a company that collects personal information on employees for payroll is a data controller (but, if they pass this info to a third-party to process payroll, the payroll company is the data processor, see below)
+    - A data controller decides what data to process and directs the data processor to process the data.
   - 🔴**Data processor**: 📯🅾️an entity working on behalf (or the direction) of the data controller, that processes PII; they have a responsibility to protect the privacy of the data and not use it for any purpose other than directed by the data controller; **OR** 📯🅾️ Data processor is any system used to process data.
     - a data controller can hire a third party to process data, and in this context, the third party is the data processor; data processors are often third-party entities that process data for an org at the direction of the data controller
+    - Third-party organizations that process personal data on behalf of a data controller are known as data processors.
+The organization that they are contracting with would act in the role of the business or mission owners, and others within the third party organization would have the role of data administrators, granting access as needed to the data based on their operational procedures and data classification.
     - note GDPR definition: "a natural or legal person, public authority, agency, or other body, which processes personal data soley on behalf of the data controller"
       - GDPR also restricts data tranfers to countries outside EU, with fines for violations
       - many orgs have created dedicated roles to oversee GDPR data laws are followed
-  - 🔴**Data custodian**: a custodian is delegated, from the system owner, day-to-day responsibilities for properly storing and protecting data; responsible for the protection of data through maintenance activities, backing up and archiving, and preventing the loss or corruption and recovering data.
-They include ✏️IT Staff in an information technology (IT) department who are delegated responsibility for day-to-day tasks.
-Custodians are trusted to ensure the day-to-day security of the data and should do so by ensuring that the baseline is met and maintained.
-He/She is responsible for the technical environment, including things like database structures and the technical implementations of data policies.
+  - 🔴**Data custodian**: a custodian is delegated, from the system owner, day-to-day responsibilities for properly storing and protecting data;
+      - responsible for the protection of data through maintenance activities, backing up and archiving, and preventing the loss or corruption and recovering data.
+      - They include ✏️IT Staff in an information technology (IT) department who are delegated responsibility for day-to-day tasks.
+      - Custodians are trusted to ensure the day-to-day security of the data and should do so by ensuring that the baseline is met and maintained.
+      - He/She is responsible for the technical environment, including things like database structures and the technical implementations of data policies.
+      - The system administrators can act in the roles of data administrators who grant access and will also act as custodians who are tasked with the day-to-day application of security controls such as providing/granting/managing user access.
+      - Controls are scoped and tailored, applied and enforced by Custodians.
   - 🔴**Data Steward**: a newer concept related to users of the data; those who use the data for the business purpose.
 In many organizations, data stewards are internal roles that oversee how data is used
   - 🔴**Security administrator**: responsible for ensuring the overall security of entire infrastructure; they perform tasks that lead to the discovery of vulnerabilities, monitor network traffic and configure tools to protect the network (like firewalls and antivirus software)
     - security admins also devise security policies, plans for business continuity and disaster recovery and train staff
   - 🔴**Supervisors**: responsible for overseeing the activities of all the above entities and all support personnel; they ensure team activities are conducted smoothly and that personnel is properly skilled for the tasks assigned
+  - 🔴**Data Subject**: the person who the information is about.
   - 🔴**Users**: any person who accesses data from a computer device or system to accomplish work (think of users as employees or end users)
     - users should have access to the data they need to perform tasks; users should have access to data according to their roles and their need to access info
     - must comply with rules, mandatory policies, standards and procedures